 - Have you exchanged sex for drugs or money?

-- Have you been diagnosed with, or sought treatment for, another sexually transmitted disease?
+- Have you been diagnosed with, or treated for, another sexually transmitted infection?

 - Have you been diagnosed with or treated for hepatitis or tuberculosis (TB)?

 - Have you had sex with someone who could answer "yes" to any of the above questions or someone whose sexual history you don't know?